-“iTunes is the number one music community in the world, with over 160 million iTunes users in 23 countries, and now we’re adding social networking with Ping,” Steve Jobs said in a press release.
+“iTunes is the number one music community in the world, with over 160 million iTunes users in 23 countries, and now we’re adding social networking with Ping,” Apple CEO Steve Jobs said in a press release.
 “With Ping you can follow your favorite artists and friends and join a worldwide conversation with music’s most passionate fans.”

 In some ways, Apple seemed perfectly poised to launch a music-focused social network.
 The company projected a cool, youthful image.
 Plus, it benefited from brand-loyal customers, wide reach, good standing in the music community and — thanks to its success with iTunes and the iPod — a history of delivering music-related tech in a way that other companies failed to do.

 Early on, Apple experienced significant success with Ping.
 However, things went downhill after Cupertino crowed about the 1 million users who signed up in the first 48 hours.

 To start with, Ping did not exemplify Apple design at its best.
 It proved too fiddly to use, and felt less like a true social network than an attempt to sell music by adding a veneer of interaction on top of the iTunes Music Store.

 Plus, Ping lacked Facebook integration due to a (never entirely explained) breakdown in negotiations between the two companies.

 Ultimately, it became another failed attempt by Apple to enter the internet services space (following its failed MobileMe experiment).